 Any Option or Stock Appreciation Right granted one year or more prior to the Change-in-Control that is neither assumed nor continued by the Acquiror in connection with the Change-in-Control shall, contingent on the Change-in-Control, become fully vested and exercisable immediately prior to the Change-in-Control.
-Any Option or Stock Appreciation Right granted less than one year prior to the Change-in-Control that is neither assumed nor continued by the Acquiror in connection with the Change-in-Control shall, to the extent not previously vested and exercisable, immediately prior to the Change-in-Control become vested and exercisable as to the number of Shares subject to such Option or Stock Appreciation Right equal to (i) the number of Shares originally subject to such Option or Stock Appreciation Right equal to (i) the number of Shares originally subject to such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right.
+Any Option or Stock Appreciation Right granted less than one year prior to the Change-in-Control that is neither assumed nor continued by the Acquiror in connection with the Change-in-Control shall, to the extent not previously vested and exercisable, immediately prior to the Change-in-Control become vested and exercisable as to the number of Shares subject to such Option or Stock Appreciation Right, multiplied by (ii) the number of whole months between the Grant Date and the Change-in-Control, divided by (iii) the number of months between the Grant Date and the date on which all Shares originally subject to such Option or Stock Appreciation Right would have been fully vested and exercisable; and such Option or Stock Appreciation Right.

 (b) Effect of Change-in-Control on Awards Other Than Options.
 Subject to the limitations set forth in Section 15(c), in the event of a Change-in-Control, the Acquiror may, without the consent of any Participant, either assume or continue the Company's rights and obligations under outstanding Awards other than Options or substitute for such Awards substantially equivalent awards covering the Acquiror's stock.
 All Awards other than Options assumed or continued by the Acquiror in connection with a Change-in-Control will become fully vested and all restrictions on such Awards will lapse if the Participant's employment is terminated without Cause at any time during the 12-month period following the Change-in-Control.
-Any Award that is neither assumed nor continued by the Acquiror in connection with the Change-in-Control, become fully vested and all restrictions shall be released immediately prior to the Change-in-Control, and all Restricted Unit Awards and Performance Share Awards shall become immediately payable.
+Any Award that is neither assumed nor continued by the Acquiror in connection with the Change-in-Control shall, upon the Change-in-Control, become fully vested and all restrictions shall be released immediately prior to the Change-in-Control, and all Restricted Unit Awards and Performance Share Awards shall become immediately payable.
 Notwithstanding anything in this Section 15(b) to the contrary, with respect to any Award of Restricted Stock Units or Performance Shares granted under this Plan that constitutes deferred compensation within the meaning of Section 409A of the Code, if the Change-in-Control does not constitute a "change in effective ownership or control" of the Company within the meaning of Section 409A of the Code, Restricted Stock Units and Performance Shares shall vest as provided in this Section 15(b), but shall be payable to the Participant in accordance with the payment provisions of the applicable Award Agreement.